hannesvdvreken/php-oauth/README.md

 ### Setup

-One only needs a Guzzle client to get started.
+One only needs a Guzzle Client to get started.

 ```php
 $client = new Guzzle\Http\Client;